 (A) Waiver of electronic appendix requirement.
-Any appellant may move to be exempt from the electronic appendix requirement upon the filing of a motion at least 7 days prior to the due date for filing the opening brief and appendix.
-If an exemption is granted, hard copies of the required appendix must be filed.
-Two hard copies must be received in the office of the clerk within 5 business days following receipt of notice that the electronic brief is compliant, and the appendix must be served via hard copy on all other parties to the appeal.
+Any appellant party may move to be exempt from the electronic appendix requirement upon the filing of a motion at least 7 days prior to the due date for filing the opening principal brief and appendix.
+If an exemption is granted, two hard copies of the required appendix must be filed with the Clerk.
+Two hard copies must be received in the Office of the Clerk within 5 business days following receipt issuance of notice that the electronic brief and appendix is are compliant, and.
+A hard copy of the appendix must be served via hard copy on all other parties to the appeal.
 Service of the hard copies on the parties must be within that same 5 business day period.